-Political and contagion concerns in the euro zone
+Political and contagion concerns in the eurozone

 High-yielding currencies started the week on the wrong side of the charts as investors worried about the euro zone’s political and contagion problems.
-For one, failure to reach an austerity agreement led to resignations in Netherlands, while Sarkozy had trouble with the first round of elections.
-Both events point to a more difficult process of decision-making in the euro zone at a time when European officials need to make decisions fast.
+For one, failure to reach an austerity agreement led to resignations in the Netherlands, while Sarkozy had trouble with the first round of elections.
+Both events point to a more difficult process of decision-making in the eurozone at a time when European officials need to make decisions fast.
 Meanwhile, 10-year Spanish bond yields inched closer to the 6% mark on Monday, which fueled rumors that Spain might be the next Greece.

 Interest rate speculations

-If you’re looking for examples on how interest rate speculations affect price action, then look no further than this week’s charts!
+If you’re looking for examples of how interest rate speculations affect price action, then look no further than this week’s charts!
 The pound has been unstoppable since the release of a not-so-dovish MPC decision last week, while then yen has been taking hits against its counterparts on rumors that the BOJ would add 5-10 trillion JPY to its asset purchases.
-Oh and who could ignore a possible interest rate cut by the RBA after a weak CPI reading from Australia?
+Oh, and who could ignore a possible interest rate cut by the RBA after a weak CPI reading from Australia?